swapnilbawane/sm-app-v1/README.md

 - Logged in user can create new posts.
 - Private routes for all routes except Login and Signup pages.
 - This website uses useState, useContext and React Router for routing.
-- use React toastify to show alerts for authentication, cart and wishlist.
+- use React toastify to show alerts for some of the user actions like login, signup, logout, add/remove bookmarks, edit user details and unfollow other profile.

 ### Legends:
 :construction: - in process of checking